mouaddahakram/Investigate-the-TMDB-movies-dataset/README.md

 > As summary of our analysis on the dataset collected between 1960 and 2015 :

->>* **Drama** has been the most watched type of movies
+> * **Drama** has been the most watched type of movies
->>* **The Shawshank Redemption** is the highest rated movie
+> * **The Shawshank Redemption** is the highest rated movie
->>* **Robert De Niro** has the highest number of appearances in movies
+> * **Robert De Niro** has the highest number of appearances in movies
->>* **Action** and **Comedy** tend to be the most profitable genre of movies
+> * **Action** and **Comedy** tend to be the most profitable genre of movies
->>* **Votes** don't affect the profitability of the movie
+> * **Votes** don't affect the profitability of the movie

->The finding mentioned above is basic to understand what factors can play major roles in either recommending a movie or anticipating if a movie will be profitable or not, in addition to other analytics that required statistical tests.
-However, some limitations wereobserved, we can mention the lack of information about certain columns,  like 'popularity' that we don't how it is calculated neither what is the scale; knowing such as information would help us to get more accurate results and make better conclusions.
+>The findings mentioned above are basic to understand what factors can play major roles in either recommending a movie or anticipating if a movie will be profitable or not, in addition to other analytics that required statistical tests.
+However, some limitations were observed, we can mention the lack of information about certain columns,  like 'popularity' that we don't how it is calculated neither what is the scale; knowing such as information would help us to get more accurate results and make better conclusions.